'White Houses' Review

 Thanks to NetGalley for providing me with a free copy of “White Houses” in exchange for an honest review.

-Eleanor Roosevelt and Lorena Hickok: A Not So Shocking Affair
+“White Houses” and Eleanor Roosevelt’s Not So Shocking Affair

 I cannot go to bed tonight without a word to you.
 I felt a little as though a part of me was leaving tonight.
 You have grown so much to be a part of my life that it is empty without you.

 Hick was a good journalist.
 Writing for The New York Times, Deirdre Carmody explains that when the AP received a tip that Lindberg’s baby was found, Hickok and a photographer braved the woods in a blizzard to check the situation out for themselves.
-“Miss Hickok, on her hands and knees, crawled close to the house, peering into windows until she was able to assure herself that the vigil was still on and that the rumor was untrue.”
-Journalists are astute observers and Bloom portrays Hick as such:
+In “Letters by Eleanor Roosevelt Detail Friendship With Lorena Hickok,” Carmody writes, “Miss Hickok, on her hands and knees, crawled close to the house, peering into windows until she was able to assure herself that the vigil was still on and that the rumor was untrue.”
+Journalists are astute observers and in “White Houses,” Bloom portrays Hick as such:

-Finally, after you read the book, and you should read the book, let me know in the comments which parts struck you.
+Finally, after you read “White Houses,” and you should read “White Houses,” let me know in the comments which parts struck you as particularly interesting.

 By Amy Bloom